 Prior to that, he was Associate Dean for Finance and Chief Financial Officer (CFO) for Harvard’s School of Engineering & Applied Sciences.
 Tim earned a Master of Business Administration degree from Suffolk University and served 13 years in the United States Army.
 His ability to build high-performing teams and collaborate across complex organizations will be a tremendous asset to Breakthrough T1D.

 “As we begin to see light at the end of the COVD-19 tunnel and come into 2021 prepared to propel Breakthrough T1D to an even higher level of impact, we look forward to the value Tim brings to Breakthrough T1D,” Kowalski said.
-“I am confident that Breakthrough T1D will greatly benefit from Tim’s expertise as we focus on accelerating our mission through significant growth in the years to come and meaningfully improving lives during every stage of the T1D journey.”
+“I am confident that Breakthrough T1D will greatly benefit from Tim’s expertise as we focus on accelerating our mission through significant growth in the years to come and meaningfully improving lives during every stage of the type 1 diabetes journey.”

 Tim’s passion for Breakthrough T1D’s mission is fueled by family members, colleagues, and friends who live with T1D.